Rookieeeeeeeeeee/user_manual/user_manual.md

 ---

 <div align="center">
-  <p>This manual provides a comprehensive guide to using MetaboAnnotator.
+  <p>This manual provides a comprehensive guide to using MetFusionAnnotator.
 For specific questions or issues not covered here, please refer to the project's issue page or contact technical support.</p>
-  <p>© 2024 MetaboAnnotator Team.
+  <p>© 2025 MetFusionAnnotator Team.
 All rights reserved.</p>
 </div>